Description

 History

 The Splayed Corner Gothic was modified from the Round Corner Gothic by the Spacerite Company.
-It shares almost the same letter shapes and geometry, but with clipped, or “splayed” corners and all curves removed.
-The alphabet was likely designed in the late 1930s or early 40s.
+It shares almost the same letter shapes and geometry, but with all curves removed and clipped, or “splayed” corners.
+The alphabet was released sometime in the early 1950s, but no later than 1952, which is surprisingly late for this style of lettering.

 Designer